 Documents are set out in three parts.
 (1) ‘The statement of intent’ explains your commitment to managing health and safety and nominates the person (probably you) with ultimate responsibility for this.
 (2) ‘The organisation’ section explains who is responsible for what.
 (3) ‘The arrangements’ section details how you’re going to do to achieve the aims set out in your statement of intent.

-Under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR), you must record and promptly report certain incidents, accidents or industrial illnesses.
+Under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR), you must record and promptly report certain 'specified injuries' and reportable 'work-related illness'.
 This is always necessary when an accident involves death, major injury or where an employee is unable to work for seven consecutive days (not including the date of the incident).
 You must also keep an accident book and record details of accidents and illnesses – including those that you are not required to report under RIDDOR (those requiring absence of less than seven days).

-If an incident doesn’t cause serious injury, but clearly could have, it should be recorded and reported.
+The rules on reporting 'dangerous occurrences' have recently been relaxed so that fewer types of dangerous occurrence need to be reported to the HSE.
+However, even if an incident doesn’t cause serious injury, if it clearly could have, it is likely that you will still be required to record and report it.
 Failure to do so could result in an unlimited fine – even imprisonment, if an employer has been personally negligent or has connived in the failure to report.
 The HSE website contains information on the types of incidents that should be reported.

 Of course, poor health and safety leads to illness and accidents that could prove an enormous drain on your finances.
 Simple but effective health and safety practices pay for themselves.
 They also improve your reputation among customers, regulators and employees.
 Given the massive increase in penalties under health and safety legislation introduced last year, the cost of non-compliance is likely to exceed by a long way the cost of compliance.